wtsi-hgi/hgi-vault/doc/design.md

 * `staged.fofn.gz` containing the list of files that have been staged for archival in this sweep.

-Note that the above templating tags should be considered pseudocode, to describe the intent, rather than the expected underlying structure.
 An example e-mail may look like:

 > Dear Vault User
 >
-> The following vaults contain data that are scheduled for deletion.
-Full
+> The following directories contain data that are scheduled for
-> listings can be found in the attachments.
-You MUST act now to avoid
+> deletion.
+Full listings can be found in the attachments.
+You MUST act
-> these files from being deleted!
+> now to prevent these files from being deleted!
 >
-> Files from the following vaults will be IRRECOVERABLY DELETED within
+> Your files will be IRRECOVERABLY DELETED from the following
-> 24 hours:
+> directories within 24 hours:
 >
 > * /path/to/my/project: 10 files
 > * /path/to/another/project: 50 files
 >
-> Files from the following vaults will be IRRECOVERABLY DELETED within
+> Your files will be IRRECOVERABLY DELETED from the following
-> 72 hours:
+> directories within 72 hours:
 >
 > * /path/to/my/project: 85 files
 > * /path/to/another/project: 52 files
 > * /path/to/yet/another/project: 4 files
 >
-> Files from the following vaults will be IRRECOVERABLY DELETED within
+> Your files will be IRRECOVERABLY DELETED from the following
-> 700 hours:
+> directories within 240 hours:
 >
 > * /path/to/my/project: 1252 files
 > * /path/to/another/project: 55 files
 > * /path/to/yet/another/project: 10203 files
 >
-> Space has been recovered from the following vaults:
+> Space has been recovered from the following directories:
 >
 > * /path/to/really/big/project: 12345 MiB
 >
-> The following vaults contain data that is staged for archival:
+> The following vaults contain your data that is staged for archival:
 >
 > * None
 >
 > These will be acted upon shortly.
+>
+> ---
+>
+> Attachments: `delete-24.fofn.gz` `delete-72.fofn.gz`
+> `delete-240.fofn.gz` `deleted.fofn.gz`

 ##### Auditing and Logging